mbolding/ferroquant/README.md

-mbolding: @workspace write a README.md for these files

-Workspace: # DICOM Analysis Tools

 This repository contains MATLAB scripts for analyzing and visualizing DICOM image stacks.
 The primary functionality includes loading DICOM images, selecting regions of interest (ROIs), and plotting average intensities across different inversion times.